CollinHeist/TitleCardMaker/docs/index.md

         INFO:     Application startup complete.
         ```

-        And neither the `http://0.0.0.0:4242` or `http://localhost:4242/` URL loads
+        And neither the `http://0.0.0.0:4242` or `http://localhost:4242/` URL
-        into the TCM UI, then replace the `0.0.0.0` part of the previous command
+        loads into the TCM UI, then replace the `0.0.0.0` part of the previous
-        with your _local_ IP address - e.g. `192.168.0.10`.
-If you still have
+        command with your _local_ IP address - e.g. `192.168.0.10`.
+If you still
-        issues, reach out on the Discord.
+        have issues, reach out on the Discord.

 # Getting Started
 !!! info "Detailed Tutorial"

-    For more detailed tutorials that take step-by-step through the installation
+    For more detailed tutorials that take you step-by-step through the
-    and setup of TitleCardMaker, continue to the Tutorial pages.
+    installation and setup of TitleCardMaker, continue to the Tutorial pages.

 TitleCardMaker is designed to for an easy "out of the box" setup.
 The basic
 steps are as follows: